MoradShadi/Python-Calendar-Add-On/teststrategy.md

 The value for year, month, and day is chosen arbitrarily as it does not matter as long as testing is done appropriately.
 Other than that, we also have to take into consideration erroneous inputs that might get passed into the function, for example, entering a value of year, month, and day that is less than 0, entering a month value larger than 12, entering a day value of larger than 31, and so on.
 For those cases, since there is no fairly straightforward way of doing the tests, we simply used **random testing** to pick out a few cases that might cause an error to be raised, and tested them.

 On the other hand, for the menu, since it utilizes the `get_specific_time_events()` function, which has already been tested, we only tested the menu by providing it with random values, again, using **random testing**, to see if everything prints out as expected.
-Since there are various scenarios and inputs to consider for the menu, we simply used a basic **statement coverage** to ensure that each statement in the function (which includes the error handling) is covered by a part of the test code.
+Since there are various scenarios and inputs to consider for the menu, we simply used a basic **branch coverage** to ensure that each branch in the function (which includes the error handling) is covered by a part of the test code.

 ##
 #### User story 4